hipe/tmx/beauty_salon/doc/issues/022-structured-declared-nodes.md

 ## EXPERIMENTAL - limited support for grammar symbol inheritence [#here.E]

-it might be the thing that our version of inheritence is simply a way to let an identical structural constituency (of associations) be shared across multiple const assignments *and* class objects.
+we allow that a grammar symbol class can inherit from another grammar symbol class (and when we say inherit we mean in the plain old ruby class sense) with these justifications/provisions/caveats:

+  - this facility exists only so the same constituency (i.e same set, same order) of associations may be duplicated across several grammar symbol classes. it's a pragmatic refinement made for that set or sets of grammar symbols (in the practical grammar) that have the same constituency of associations.

+  - to allow the child class to add to its list of associations presents these problems:

+      - a definitional API would have to be designed and exposed that allows the designer to insert new associations at arbitrary locations in the existing list. there's no pretty way to do this.

+      - such a "feature" would be counter to our founding design principle. the participating child classes would not be revealing their full constituency at a glance. "immediate, full, concise expressiveness" would be violated.

+    as such we have prohibited this via this provision: in any class ancestor chain whose base class is our grammar symbol class; at most one class in that chain may invoke the `children` method.

-as such we would want a way to ensure that the child class does not try to add more children to the definition. (this would be confusion - the `children` expression would be not telling the whole story. it would be counter to our founding design principles to support this. in such a case, the desiger must simply rewrite the assocations (or do the other kind of clever re-use if you must))
+    the designer who is thwarted by this limitation must for now simply rewrite the associations (or do the other kind of clever re-use if you must)